 Paarl is the spiritual home of the Afrikaans language.
 It is of course home to beautiful vineyards, as well as a quaint historic town center.

 A visit to Stellenbosch, in the heart of the Cape Winelands, will no doubt revolve around sampling the region’s wines and freshly farmed food.
 But, you can also explore a long history in the town, which is the oldest European settlement in South Africa after Cape Town.

 When to go to the Winelands

-The Winelands can be visited throughout the year, but from June to August the weather is cold and wintery, often with grey clouds and rain.
-That’s not to say you can’t visit at this time, as many of the hotels have cosy log fires and you can still enjoy the wine tasting!
+The Winelands can be visited throughout the year, but from June to August the weather is cold and wintery, often with gray clouds and rain.
+That’s not to say you can’t visit at this time, as many of the hotels have cozy log fires and you can still enjoy the wine tasting!

 The peak season is from October to February, when you can expect fine weather but also higher prices, especially over Christmas.

 Start planning your trip to South Africa's Winelands